Leryud/depth/README.md

 ## Model Optimization

 The project supports both FP32 and FP16 ONNX models.
 FP16 models can potentially offer improved performance, especially on devices with hardware acceleration for half-precision operations.
 However, performance vary depending on the specific hardware.
-I have found that it does not improve inference speed on my M1 chip, but seems to consume less RAM and CPU.
+I have found that it does not improve inference speed on my M1 chip.